satellite-image-deep-learning/techniques/README.md

 * [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) -> direct Google Earth Engine competitor in the making?

 # Free online computing resources
 Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fast.ai site](https://course19.fast.ai).
-I personally use Colab with data hosted on Google Drive
+I personally use Colab Pro with data hosted on Google Drive

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time.
 Note that the GPU may be shared with other users, so if you aren't getting good performance try reloading.